How Negative Feedback Loops During Exercise Affect Heart Rate and Blood Pressure

 How Feedback Loops Affect Heart Rate and Blood Pressure During Exercise

-When you're working out, your body requires extra blood flow to power the muscles in use.
+When you're working out, your body requires extra blood flow to power the muscles you're using.
 This influx of blood flow brings oxygen to your muscles, while also clearing out waste products like carbon dioxide.

 Advertisement